tethysplatform/tethys/docs/recipes/rest_api/add_rest_api.rst

 7. Select **GET** as the method and enter "http://localhost:8000/apps/rest-api-app/api/daily-data/" in the URL field.

-8. Click on the **Params** button just under the URL field and add a new key-value pair with "date" as the key and "02-16-2026" as the value.
+8. Click on the **Params** button just under the URL field and add a new key-value pair with "date" as the key and "02-16-2026"(not including quotation marks) as the value.
 This will add a query parameter to your request that specifies the date for which you want to retrieve data.

 9. Press the **Save** button to save changes.
 This will save the url and any details, like the date param that you send with